-After two years of cancellations due to the Covid-19 pandemic, the original Oktoberfest in Munich is taking place once again from 17 September to 3 October 2022!
-If you can’t make it this year, be sure to start planning for Oktoberfest 2023 which will take place from 16 September to 3 October.
+The 189th Oktoberfest in Munich is taking place from 21 September to 6 October 2024!
+If you can’t make it this year, be sure to start planning for Oktoberfest 2025, which will take place from 20 September to 5 October 2025.

 Oktoberfest is the world’s largest folk festival, hosted each year in Munich, Bavaria, Germany.
 The first-ever Oktoberfest was a marriage celebration for the Bavarian crown prince Ludwig and Therese von Sachsen-Hildburghausen held on 12 October 1810.
 The festival date was later moved to September to allow for better weather conditions, but the name stuck.